cmusv-sc/Practicum2014-Ericsson-Authentication/README.md

 ####Required Software
 IDE, Android Studio (suggested)

+###### Mobile Device

 Android 4.0.3 API 15 (Minimum requirement)
 - With Android Studio, Go to Tools > Android > SDK Manager, to install required SDK.

+###### Emulator

+Android 4.0.3 API 15 (Minimum requirement)
+- With Android Studio, Go to Tools > Android > SDK Manager, to install required SDK.
+- Also, in SDK Manager, installing ARM EABI v7a System Image of same SDK you choose (don't use any INTEL image, but we use OpenCV native libraries in AuthenticationClient, and these two applications should be in the same device, native library can only run on ARM architecture image, or it would come out INSTALL_FAILED_NO_MATCHING_ABIS error)
+- run your Emulator with ARM EABI v7a System Image, and also allocate memory for internal storage

 ####Build Instructions